Paper, Scissors, Gravity

 I learned that Einstein's equations are a sum of edge lengths times deficit angles.

 I didn't learn these things the way a physicist does, through years of tensor calculus and differential geometry.
-I learned them the way an engineer does.
-By building something that passes tests.
+I learned them the way an engineer does: by building something that passes tests.

 Claude brought the physics.
 I brought twenty years of knowing what a good API looks like.
 Together we built something I couldn't have built alone, and probably couldn't have built with any team, in any amount of time, before this year.

-But I know what a deficit angle is.
-And now so do you.
+I still don't know what a Plücker transform is, but I know what a deficit angle is, and now so do you.

 Go build something stupid

 Here's what I want you to take from this: the distance between "I have an idea" and "it works" has collapsed.
-The bottleneck isn't knowledge anymore.
-It's imagination.
+The bottleneck isn't knowledge anymore, it's imagination.

 Try it